St Nazaire Commandos

 SHERWIN, Albert Edward George

-SHIPTON, Herbert J.
+SHIPTON, Herbert John

-Lance Corporal Bert Shipton was one of the commando contingent embarked on Motor Launch ML 457 for Operation Chariot, the raid at St Nazaire 28 March 1942.
-Reported missing after the raid, found to have been taken prisoner and transported to Stalag 383 at Hohenfels Germany.
+Lance Corporal Bert Shipton from Peckham, London, embarked on Motor Launch ML 457 for Operation Chariot, the raid at St Nazaire 28 March 1942.
+Reported missing after the raid later found to be a prisoner of war.
+Enlisted April 1937.
+Civilian employment - Salesman.

 SIMISTER, Charles Arnold

-SIMPSON, Harold Leonard, F.
+SIMPSON, Harold Leonard

 SIMS, Richard William